Dimension 1 - Social Strategy

 1.B.3.2 The provider publishes a report that includes social performance data.
 Minimum frequency: annually

 Reporting makes the provider accountable to its social goals, both internally and externally.
-It also shows the provider willingness to allow its social performance to influence its public reputation.
+It also shows the provider transparency to report on and willingness to allow its social performance to influence its public reputation.
+Refer to 7.A.2.2 regarding the internal and external reporting on the provider’s environmental performance.

 Scoring guidance

-- Score “yes” if the provider publishes its social performance data on its website, in an annual report, or in any other format.
+• Score “yes” if the provider publishes its social performance data - as well as key findings and recommendations of external SPI audits and social ratings at least annually on its website, in an annual report, or in any other format.

-- Score “partially” if the provider publishes very brief and incomplete information about its social performance, where “incomplete” means the information reported do not address all of the benefits to clients that the provider is trying to achieve, as stated in its strategy.
-Or if the report is not published annually but every 18 months/2 years.
-Or if the reports are not public but can be provided to investors/ other stakeholders if requested.
+• Score “partially” if the provider publishes very brief and incomplete information about its social performance, where “incomplete” means the information reported do not address all of the benefits to clients that the provider is trying to achieve, as stated in its strategy.
+Or if the report is not published annually but every 18 or 24 months.
+Or if the reports are not public, but can be provided to investors and other stakeholders on request.

-- Score “no” if the provider does not publish information about its social performance.
-Or if the report is about a 3-year-old.
+• Score “no” if the provider does not publish information about its social performance.
+Or if the last report is 3 years or older.

 Sources of information